 Piriformis Syndrome (Sciatica)

-The piriformis is a deep muscle which helps in rotation of the hip.
+The piriformis is a deep muscle in the buttocks which helps in rotation of the hip.

 Untreated piriformis syndrome / sciatica can result in partial paralysis and muscle wasting.